KingPr0o7/Stoichify/README.md

 <h1 align="center">Stoichify - The Stoichiometry Solver</h1>

-A Python-powered logical system designed to solve stoichiometric equations, by breaking down each step (with explanations!) to build needed knowledge — all for free.
-Stoichify is open-source and aimed at students and teachers to learn and better their experience with the daunting complexity of stoichiometry.
+A Python-powered logical system and GUI application designed to solve stoichiometric equations, by breaking down each step as you would write them on a piece of paper.
+Thus building the needed knowledge — all for free.
+Stoichify is open-source and aimed at chemistry students and teachers to learn and better their experience with the daunting complexity of stoichiometry.

 ## Versions